bytecodealliance/wit-bindgen/crates/c/README.md

 }
 ```

-Here is a possible implementation of the `get-cat-by-name` export that correctly manages the memory of the paremeter and return value:
+Here is a possible implementation of the `get-cat-by-name` export that correctly manages the memory of the parameter and return value:

 ```c
 bool exports_cat_registry_cat_registry_api_get_cat_by_name(